 David has represented clients before state and local agencies, boards and commissions and in matters before the Pennsylvania General Assembly and the Executive Branch.
-David's current clients in such matters include Bion Environmental Technologies, Inc.; E.ON Climate & Renewables; American Municipal Power, Inc.; Parsons; PA Legal Services; P.J.
-Dick Incorporated; SAP Public Services, Inc.; and the University of Pennsylvania.
+David's current representations in such matters include Bion Environmental Technologies, Inc.; Parsons; PA Legal Services; PES; and the University of Pennsylvania.

 David served as campaign manager for Ed Rendell's successful run for Pennsylvania governor in 2002 and subsequently as executive director of Rendell's transition team.

 In public and project finance, David has served as bond counsel, underwriter's counsel and special counsel in financings totaling over $3 billion.
 These projects are located in Pittsburgh and Philadelphia and in counties throughout the state, including Bedford, Montgomery, Dauphin, Washington, Huntington, Northumberland, Butler, Greene and Berks, as well as in New Jersey, Virginia and Maryland.

 David has also served as bond counsel or special counsel for the Commonwealth of Pennsylvania and the Pennsylvania Economic Development Financing Authority (PEDFA), the Commonwealth Finance Authority (CFA) and the County Commissioners Association of Pennsylvania.
 His investment banking clients have included PNC, Citigroup, the Bank of New York Mellon, RBC, Merrill Lynch, JP Morgan and Goldman Sachs.